 Support functions provided by UT for the collaborative include:

-Contract Partners: Texas Department of State Health Services (DSHS) contract with UT Health Northeast.
+Contract Partners: Texas Department of State Health Services (DSHS) contract with UT Health Science Center at Tyler.
 Subcontracts with UT System and UT School of Public Health.